mafifafm/pxt-microbit/docs/test/courses/csintro/radio/activity.md

 ### Try it!

-Download the program to the micro:bit and press button A on the sending micro:bit.
-Does this cause a dot to be displayed on the receiving micro:bit?
+Download the program to the Ragga and press button A on the sending Ragga.
+Does this cause a dot to be displayed on the receiving Ragga?

-However, pressing button A again does not appear to send another dot as the image on the receiving micro:bit does not appear to change.
+However, pressing button A again does not appear to send another dot as the image on the receiving Ragga does not appear to change.

 **Challenge question:** How can we fix this? **Answer:** Add a 'pause' block and a 'clear screen' block after the 'show leds' block.